Please note that we are no longer accepting cases regarding this product. Thank you.

 - Loss of enjoyment of life

 Do not hesitate to contact our defective medical device attorneys as soon as possible to discuss your legal options.
-We will thoroughly review the circumstances behind your surgery and shoulder pain to find out if a shoulder pain pump was used on you after arthroscopic surgery.
+Our Cincinnati lawyers will thoroughly review the circumstances behind your surgery and shoulder pain to find out if a shoulder pain pump was used on you after arthroscopic surgery.

 If you believe your shoulder pain resulted from a pain pump implanted after shoulder surgery, you may be entitled to legal action and compensation.

-At O’Connor, Acciani & Levy, our class action attorneys are dedicated to helping victims of defective medical devices obtain the justice and compensation they deserve.
+At O’Connor, Acciani & Levy, our Cincinnati shoulder pain pump lawyers are dedicated to helping victims of defective medical devices obtain the justice and compensation they deserve.
 We will conduct a full investigation of your claim to find out if your pain and suffering was caused by pain pump-related PAGCL.

 Do not hesitate to contact us to schedule a free, no obligation consultation to find out if you are entitled to file a shoulder pain pump lawsuit.
 Our attorneys only work on a contingency fee basis, which means we do not charge clients upfront legal fees.
 The only time we require payment is if we recover compensation for your claim.